daigo75/VanillaAPI/index.md

 }
 {% endhighlight %}

 Now, when requesting `api/foo`, you'll get a list of all our FooBars!
 But wait - the data is still rendered as XHTML because we set up a nice view to display FooBars from our `Foo` controller.
-To change this, we'll need to get some information about the HTTP_ACCEPT header that was sent along with the request so we now what kind of data the client would like returned - `$Parameters` to the rescue!
+To change this, we'll need to get some information about the `HTTP_ACCEPT` header that was sent along with the request so we know what kind of data the client would like returned - `$Parameters` to the rescue!

 {% highlight php %}
 <?php